How Coronavirus (COVID-19) impacts Brooke’s work

 What else is Brooke doing?

 Despite the difficulties at hand, Brooke has been working tirelessly throughout this crisis to ensure working horses, donkeys and mules and the people who depend on them still receive the vital support they need.
-In India and Pakistan, we’ve teamed up with our partners to provide vulnerable families with food rations, fodder and hand sanitiser.
-Here too, women from Brooke’s animal welfare groups have stepped up and put their sewing skills to great use by producing over 20,000 cloth facemasks to be distributed among their communities and local brick kilns where social distancing is difficult.
+Throughout our country programmes we've teamed up with our partners to provide vulnerable families with food rations, fodder and hand sanitiser.
+We've also been meeting with vulnerable, hard-to-reach communities to circulate crucial government guidance on social distancing, masks and hand hygiene.

 This help that we have received from Brooke India’s team is a big support for us.
 We don’t know what the situation will be later but for now, we have received enough to survive the next few days.